Caroni Swamp home to the scarlet ibis: the national bird of Trinidad

 The birds seen through the channels was amazing enough, but the beautiful scarlet ibis seen in such numbers was a thrilling conclusion to an amazing day in Trinidad & Tobago.

 Caroni Swamp is a protect area in Trinidad & Tobago and can only be entered via permit.
 It is my understanding that in order to get a permit entrance must be with a guide.
 You can either do a group tour or you can kayak Caroni Swamp with a personal guide.
-The tour I took was combined with Asa Wright and was an awesome day tour for $80.00 per person with Jesse James.
+The tour I took was combined with Asa Wright.
+It was an awesome day tour and only cost $80.00 per person with Jesse James.
 I highly recommend this tour operator and this tour.
 For more adventurous kayak tours, check out this outfit.

 View Larger Map